sfu-dhil/wilde-schema/docs/transcribing_editing.md

 Line breaks (`<br/>`) can be used inside paragraphs.
 They cannot be used outside of paragraphs or anywhere else.

-There is no need to respect the line breaks of the original news report, except in the case of headlines..

-For short letters, telegrams or lines of poetry/literature, use single line breaks when there is a line break.
+There is no need to respect the line breaks of the original news report, except in the case of headlines and short letters, telegrams or lines of poetry/literature.
 The new line should begin with a break: (`<br/>`)

-For long letters or passages from literature, use paragraph breaks with paragraph tags: (`<p>`)
+For long letters, passages from literature, or testimony use paragraph breaks with paragraph tags: (`<p>`)

 ### Transcriptions

 Use Unicode (UTF-8) consistently on all files to ensure the accented characters are encoded correctly.

-* Transcribe everything in the news report, even if misspelled.
+Transcribe everything in the news report, even if misspelled.

-* Preserve original capitalisation and punctuation.
+Preserve original capitalisation and punctuation.
 Note that it is not required to format italics or font changes, but text may be marked up as italicized (`<i>...</i>`) or bolded (`<b>...</b>`).

-* Use the M dash for dashes.
+Use the M dash for dashes.

-* For English-language papers, use straight quotation marks: "
+For English-language papers, use straight quotation marks (" ").

-* For French-language papers, use guillemets.
+For French-language papers, use guillemets (« »).

-* For ampersands in an xml document, including in a URL, type “&amp;”.
+For ampersands (&) in an xml document, including in a URL, type "&amp"

 ### Omitted/Unreadable Text